-OCD is an anxiety disorder which, like all anxiety disorders, is neurobiological in nature.
+OCD is a disorder that has a neurobiological basis.
 Put simply, it’s a potentially disabling illness that is characterized by persistent, uncontrollable thoughts, impulses, or images that are intrusive, unwanted and disturbing (obsessions) and ritualistic behavior (compulsions) performed in response to these obsessions.
 While symptoms vary, many people with OCD suffer greatly because they feel trapped in a never-ending cycle of worry.

 OCD tends to be a chronic condition, and currently there is no cure.
 But there is hope; effective treatment for OCD is available in the form of Cognitive Behavior Therapy (CBT).
 CBT, which has helped many thousands of people gain relief from OCD, is recommended by the Mayo Clinic, the National Institutes of Mental Health and Harvard Medical School.
 Medication is sometimes used, alone or in combination with Cognitive Behavior Therapy, to treat OCD.

 People with OCD are sometimes depicted in movies or television programs as somewhat eccentric and comical characters.
 But anyone who has OCD – or anyone who knows someone with the disorder – realizes it’s no laughing matter.
 There’s nothing funny about the suffering caused by OCD.